BBC Look North (East Yorkshire and Lincolnshire)

 BBC Look North is the BBC's TV news service for East Yorkshire and Lincolnshire, produced by BBC Yorkshire and Lincolnshire.
-The programmes are produced and broadcast from the BBC Broadcasting Centre at Queens Court in Kingston upon Hull, East Yorkshire, with reporters also based in Lincoln.
+The programmes are produced and broadcast from the BBC Broadcasting Centre at Queens Court in Kingston upon Hull, with reporters also based in Lincoln.

-Peter Levy is the main presenter/newsreader on the 18:30 and 22:25 weekday bulletins, whilst lunchtime and early morning bulletins are presented by different journalists.
+Peter Levy is the main presenter/newsreader on the 13:35 and 18:30 weekday bulletins, whilst the 22:30 and BBC Breakfast bulletins are presented by different journalists.

 The programme can be watched in any part of the UK (and Europe) from Astra 2E on Freesat channel 967 and Sky channel 957, and in select areas on Virgin Media channel 858.
 The latest edition of Look North is also available to watch on the BBC iPlayer.

 Broadcasts

 On weekdays, Look North broadcasts six three-minute opt-outs during BBC Breakfast at 27 and 57 minutes past each hour – as of June 2016, the bulletins are also shared with Look Norths sister service in Yorkshire and the North Midlands, as part of a pilot scheme.
-These bulletins originally came from the BBC's Hull studios, but now they come from the BBC's Leeds studios.
+These bulletins originally came from the BBC's Hull studios, but since May 2021, they have come from the BBC's Leeds studios.

-A 15-minute lunchtime news airs at 1.30 pm, before the main half-hour edition at 6:30 pm. and a 15-minute bulletin shown at 10:25 pm, following the BBC News at Ten.Look North also airs three bulletins during the weekend: early evening bulletins on Saturday and Sunday and a late night bulletin on Sundays, following the BBC News at Ten.
+A 10-minute lunchtime news airs at 1:35 pm, before the main half-hour edition at 6:30 pm. and a 10-minute bulletin shown at 10:30 pm, following the BBC News at Ten.Look North also airs three bulletins during the weekend: early evening bulletins on Saturday and Sunday and a late night bulletin on Sundays, following the BBC News at Ten.
 The times of these bulletins vary.

 Coverage area

 The programme's main coverage area is East Yorkshire and Lincolnshire, the editorial areas covered by BBC Lincolnshire and BBC Radio Humberside.
-Some households in rural north-west Norfolk receive the Hull edition of Look North.
+Some households in rural north-west Norfolk such as King's Lynn, Hunstanton and Wells-next-the-Sea and eastern parts of Nottinghamshire such as Retford, Mansfield and parts of Newark receive the Hull edition of Look North.

+Freeview viewers in Goole, Gainsborough, Market Weighton, Pocklington and some western parts of Scunthorpe get better television signals from the Emley Moor transmitter that broadcast Look North from Leeds.
+However, most of those areas (except the Goole area, which has always received the Leeds edition on satellite channel 101) are given Look North (East Yorkshire and Lincolnshire) on Channel 101 through satellite television such as Freesat as default via the towns' postcodes.

+South west of Lincolnshire (South Kesteven) is served by East Midlands Today that broadcast from Nottingham which is received from the Waltham transmitter.
+However, the area can still switch to the Belmont transmitter to watch Look North which also covers the area.